-At first my family was everything.
-Then they were my everyday.
-Then they were my identity.
-Then they were something I needed to break free of.
 I was compelled to leave and couldn’t.
 I was fifteen or sixteen and temperament and hormones conspired to convince me I wasn’t happy, that it was an awful place and that I MUST get out of there to become whom I was meant to be.
 Its a very harsh, but from what I can tell a fairly common sentiment at that age when you think you know everything.
 On this energy I catapulted out of the cradle of my life and found a big, amazing world and I’m so happy that I did.
-Because had I not I would never have been able to see how wonderful a world I had been born to.
+Had I not I would never have been able to see how wonderful a world I had been born to.

 I grew up amidst the apple orchards, corn fields and rust belt industrial hubs of western New York.
 Brockport, New York, to be specific.
 It’s an area that is occasionally mistaken for belonging to the northeast, but as a matter of reality its the Midwest.
 Much more in common with Cleveland than with New York or Boston.

 I love the place, I miss the place and I imagine I always will.
 It was a beautiful place to grow up, and a cold one.
 Not many people would think of North Jersey as more hospitable in winter, but EVERYONE from where I’m from would.
 In fact it gives me a palpable sense of superiority every winter when locals complain about anything more than a dusting of snow and how hard it is to drive.
 Please.
 I was born in November and took my drivers test in January in Brockport, NY amidst copious amounts of lake effect snow.

 From time to time I would have the occasion to bring people back home to Brockport.
 Often it was folks that worked at the lodge with me while I was in college.
 They were usually in their early twenties like me, and often from other countries.
 From my perspective it was a chance to have worlds collide, friends from home hanging out with my new found friends from far and wide.